nikhilesh2/Restaurant-API/README.md

 > ```npm run delete-tables```

 > #### All Done!
+> Just run ```npm run start``` to try out the API <br />
-> NOTE: Before using the API, it would be a good idea to run the unit tests to ensure everything is running smoothly using the following command:
+> NOTE: Before using the API, it would be a good idea to run the unit tests to ensure everything is running smoothly using the following command: <br />
 >  ```npm run tests```
-> Just run ```npm run start``` to try out the API

 ## Unit Tests
 > #### I have created a handful of unit tests for each of the endpoints.
 Make sure no other processes are running on the same port.